kristianlm/android-chicken-example/README.md

 # Interactive Chicken Scheme on Android

 A small template for developing Chicken apps/games interactively on Android.
-This template is heavily based on the native-activity sample application found in the Android NDK.
+The template currently features:

+#.
+OpenGL ES bindings
+#.
+Remote REPL

-This sample will start a OpenGL activity and evaluate your `/sdcard/live-update.scm` file which you can replace in a running session.
+This sample will start a OpenGL activity and evaluate your `/sdcard/live-update.scm` file which you can replace in a running session (to be replaced by remote-repl).
+You can `adb push live-update.scm /sdcard/` during a running sessions and see the effect of the new `live-update` definition immediately.

+More interestingly, you can also connect to a running repl on port 1234:

+    $ adb forward tcp:1234 tcp:1234
+    $ echo "(glDisable GL_BLEND)" | nc localhost 1234

+Transparency should immediately be turned off.
+You can easily set up Emacs to use this repl by doing `M-x nc localhost 1234` (use `C-q` to force inserting spaces).

-This template let's the Android NDK do the hard work of cross-compilation, and the chicken sources are included in the repo.
+This template lets the Android NDK do the hard work of cross-compilation, and the chicken sources are included in the repo.
+It is heavily based on the native-activity sample application found in the Android NDK.

 ## Build steps